yeuai/botscript/README.md

 ## replies

 A reply begin with `-` symbol in the dialogue and goes with the trigger.
-If the dialogue has multiple replies then a random reply is selected.
+If the dialogue has multiple replies then a random reply will be selected.

 ```bash
 + hello